comp-machine-learning-fall2022/portfolio-JuliaYu2002/standardization/README.md

 ## The Sklearn [Standardization](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html)

 The Sklearn module has its own standardizing function which requires the initialization of an instance and then this would be fit to the data.
-Additional things that can be pulled from this are the means of the data and the standard deviations which are accessable with dot notation.
+Additional things that can be pulled from this are the means of the data and the standard deviations which are accessible with dot notation.

 # The Results